Arnhem Land

 for bauxite.
 Other major population centres are Yirrkala (just outside Nhulunbuy), Gunbalanya (formerly Oenpelli), Ramingining, and Maningrida.

-A substantial proportion of the population, which is mostly Aboriginal, lives on small outstations or homelands.
+A substantial proportion of the population, which are mostly Aboriginal, live on small outstations or homelands.
 This outstation movement started in the early 1980s.
 Many Aboriginal groups moved to usually very small settlements on their traditional lands, often to escape the problems of the larger towns.
 These population groups have very little Western cultural influence, and Arnhem Land is arguably one of the last areas in Australia that could be seen as a completely separate country.
-Many of the region's leaders have called and continue to call for a treaty that would allow the Yolŋu to operate under their own traditional laws.
+Many of the region's leaders have called and continue to call for a treaty that would allow the Yolŋu people to operate under their own traditional laws.

 In 2013–14, the entire region contributed around A$1.3 billion or 7 percent to the Northern Territory's gross state product, mainly through bauxite mining.

 In 2019, it was announced that NASA had chosen Arnhem Land as the location for a space launch facility, the Arnhem Space Centre.
 On 27 June 2022, NASA launched the first rocket there, the first rocket launch from a commercial spaceport outside the US, and two further launches followed within weeks.